 It's been confirmed that Justin Timberlake will play the halftime show at Super Bowl LII next year.
-Rumours initially circulated a few weeks ago that Timberlake was being eyed for the gig, and on Sunday night he was officially announced as the performer.
-On one hand, Timberlake is a qualified, solid choice: he's an accomplished singer and dancer with an extensive catalogue, whose music from N*SYNC to Future Sex/Love Sounds and beyond is much loved the world over.
+Rumors initially circulated a few weeks ago that Timberlake would be tapped for the gig, and on Sunday night came the official announcement.
+On one hand, Timberlake is a qualified, solid choice: he's an accomplished singer and dancer with an extensive catalog, whose music from N*SYNC to Future Sex/Love Sounds and beyond is much loved the world over.
 He's had a long career, and he's likely to put in an entertaining turn.
 That's not the problem.

 The issue is that Justin Timberlake has stood on the Super Bowl stage before.
 After appearing with N*SYNC in 2001, he joined Janet Jackson for her half-time show at Super Bowl XXXVIII in 2004.
 The two performed a duet version of Timberlake's song "Rock Your Body," at the end of which he pulled off part of Jackson's costume, exposing her bare breast on TV.
 Following the incident, the broadcaster CBS was fined (though this was later overturned), and Jackson's music and videos were blacklisted from massive media outlets such as MTV, Viacom, and CBS, which no doubt had a huge impact on her career.
-Justin Timberlake, however, remained basically unscathed, and continues to do so – apparent in the fact that he's now been invited back.
+Justin Timberlake, however, basically walked away unscathed, and hasn't faced any consequences—apparent in the fact that he's now been invited back.

 So it sucks quite a bit that he's been booked for the Super Bowl when his actions at his last one caused such mayhem.
 It's also a particularly horrible example of the way that black women are treated in the media when they make (or are even involved in) a mistake, versus the way white men can go about their careers with little care for consequences.